JingMog/THOR/README.md

 This is the official implementation of our paper **THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning**.

 ## :fire: News:

+- 🎉🎉🎉 Our paper has been selected for the [🤗 Hugging Face Daily Papers](https://huggingface.co/papers/2509.13761)!
+Thanks to the community for the recognition and support 🚀

 TODO:
 - [x] Update arXiv preprint.